Weeping Tile: What Is It and Do I Need It?

 Do I need weeping tile?

 If you live in a modern home, you likely already have weeping tile around your foundation.
+In Quebec, all homes built since 1955 must be equipped with a French drain.
 Older homes, however, often don’t have it since the Building Code didn’t require it when they were built.
 Nonetheless, you may need to install a French drain system or replace an existing one in the following circumstances.

 • Low elevation.
 Water is likely to collect around your house if it sits below most of the surrounding land.
 This can cause water damage and flooding.